Seneca-ICTOER/OPS345/docs/Labs/lab4.md

 Open a web browser try to access your Apache test page using HTTPS.
 It should work!

-## Lab 8 Sign-Off (Show Instructor)
+## Lab 4 Sign-Off

-Show your professor the following:
+Take screenshots showing the following:

-- Your Elastic IP
-- Accessing your Apache2 Ubuntu Default Page through a web browser using **https**
+- Accessing your Apache2 Ubuntu Default Page through a web browser using **https** and showing your fully qualified domain name (FQDN).

 ## Exploration Questions
 1. What port did you have to allow inbound in the **Wordpress Website SG** security group?